RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 ```

 ### Example 2: an attribute-like macro, removing fields
 The best way to think about attribute-like macros is that they have unlimited power in how they modify the struct.
-Let’s repeat the example above, but this time the attribute-like macro will remove all the fields from the struct.
+Let's repeat the example above, but this time the attribute-like macro will remove all the fields from the struct.

 Replace src/lib.rs with the following: